Here’s how we eat simanim, the symbolic foods we eat on Rosh Hashanah night.

 Clean 1 – 1/2 cups of fresh mushrooms.
 Slice each in half, or thirds if they’re very large.

 Put a dollop of olive oil into a skillet.

 Saute the leeks just so that the slices brown a little.
-Add the mushrooms and continue to sautee.
+Add the mushrooms and continue to sauté.

 In the meantime, prepare a sauce.
-In a separate pan, put two Tblsp. of oil, shmaltz, or margerine.
+In a separate pan, put two tablespoons of oil, shmaltz, or margarine.
 Heat it gently.
-To fat add 2 Tblsp. of flour.
+To fat add 2 tablespoons of flour.
 Stir this briskly, allowing the flour to cook out and rid itself of its raw taste, but not allowing the mixture to burn.

 Add the cup of hot chicken soup to the above roux.
 Keep stirring: you don’t want flour lumps.
-When all is smooth, turn the flame off and keep it aside.
+When all is smooth, turn the flame off and set aside.

 When the mushrooms are wilting and starting to release their juice, add the sauce to the skillet.
 Stir and taste to adjust salt and pepper.
 A little soy sauce or a teaspoon of curry powder are optional nice things to add.
 The leeks will need to finish cooking: depending on how tender they were to start with, this could take up to 1/2-hour longer.
 Stir once in a while.

 Make the pie crust of your choice.
-You can either make only half the recipe, or make the whole and use the leftover dough for something else later. this makes a small tart, so you will need only a medium-sized pie pan.
+Puff pastry rolled out thin works too.
+The quantities I gave above make a small tart, so you will need only a medium-sized pie pan.
 I don’t have one.
 What I did was take a sheet of baking paper and roll my dough circle onto it.
 I picked up the edges all around and folded them under, pinching to make a wall of dough to hold the filling in.
 You’ll see the result below.